basho/riak-dotnet-client/README.md

 ### Improved Riak Search API
 [Github Issue 23](url:https://github.com/DistributedNonsense/CorrugatedIron/issues/23) Additional development should be undertaken to make it easier for developers to use this.

+### Thanks

+The following people have contributed to CorrugatedIron and/or one of the related libraries or applications that make it work:

+Jeremiah Peschka
+OJ Reeves
+Matthew Whitfield
+Kevin Pullin
+Tiago Margalho
+Marc Gravell (protobuf-net)
+James Newton-King (Json.NET)